The Story of Implementing Knowledge Base Search by Connecting Vertex AI RAG Engine to Google Chat Bot

 Please change the Trust Center settings.

-Ultimately, approximately 600 entries were organized into approximately 300 KB entries.
+In the end, approximately 600 entries were organized into approximately 300 KB entries.

-Vertex AI RAG Engine Setup
+Setting Up Vertex AI RAG Engine

-Why We Chose RAG Engine
+Why I Chose RAG Engine

 • Scales without configuration changes even as the KB grows